-A \$25.00 nonrefundable fee will be assessed upon the submission and counselor approval of the Application for Degree/Certificate form.
+A nonrefundable fee of \$25.00 will be assessed upon the submission and counselor approval of the Application for Degree/Certificate form.
 In the event that the application is cancelled or denied, the fee will be rolled to a later term.